Lerynnx/Lerynnx/README.md

 - 🌱 I’m studing **Computer science's degree** following the cybersecurity path.

-- ⚠️ Warning: MY BEST PROJECTS ARE NOT UPLOADED ON GITHUB (or they are private), ASK ME TO GET MORE INFORMATION ABOUT THEM.
+- ⚠️ MY BEST PROJECTS ARE NOT UPLOADED ON GITHUB (or they are private), ASK ME TO GET MORE INFORMATION ABOUT THEM.

-<h2 align="left">Languages, Tools and OSs wich I've used:(NOT UPDATED but It will be)</h2>
+<h2 align="left">Languages, Tools and OSs wich I've used:</h2>

 <h3>Front-end:</h3>
 <p align="left">